zoetyu/workshop-ws-04-24-chrome-extension/README.md

        "*.jpg/"
      ]
 ```
-to the json file  within the overal object so that all images ending with those listed would be able to show up whenever the extension uses them.
+to the ```manifest.json``` file  within the overal object so that all images ending with those listed would be able to show up whenever the extension uses them.

-## Content File
+## Content File :information_desk_person:
 Great!
 But how does our extension know what to do specifically?

 :floppy_disk: We can tell it by creating a ```content.js``` file that holds the actual actions of the extension.
 For this extension, we are making a quote bot with Tim's photo!
 The content file is specified in ```manifest.json``` so that the browser knows to run the script.